quangdaon/quangdao.com/src/routes/(website)/bio/+page.md

 # Hi, I'm Quangdao (aka Q)

 I am an endlessly-curious, multi-talented, highly-functional robot.
-As a programmer, I specialize in the .NET environment, but I also have experience in PHP and Node.JS.
-By day, I am currently employed as a Technical Lead at nvisia, where I build applications for a variety of clients ranging from private software solution providers to government utility companies.
-By night, I’m usually charging my battery, but when I’ve still got some juice left over, you can find me in a pile of trading cards or plucking away (poorly) at my guitar.
+As a programmer, I specialize in the .NET environment, but I also have experience in Java and Node.JS.
+I am currently employed as a Technical Architect at nvisia, where I build applications for a variety of clients ranging from private software solution providers to government utility companies.
+If you're interested in knowing what I'm up to, check out my [/now page](/now).

-TL;DR: <abbr title="robot">🤖</abbr>, <abbr title="day job is computer stuff">☀️:🧑‍💻</abbr>, <abbr title="outside of work, I like cards and guitars">🌙:🃏🎸</abbr>

 <Quote by="Francis of Assisi">Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible.</Quote>